emmajanedrews/base-template/_drafts/come-join-us-on-april-22-for-our-client-appreciation-event.md

 {% include youtube.html %}

-Let us show you how grateful we are for your service by coming to our client appreciation event on April 22.&nbsp;
+<center>Let us show you how grateful we are for your service by coming to our client appreciation event on April 22.</center>

 Today we have a special invite we want to extend to your way. **Our latest client appreciation event is happening at the****Malibu Cafe on Sunday, April 22 from 1 p.m.** **to 3:30 p.m**, and we’d love to see you there.
 Bring your family along and join us for drinks, food, and a fun-filled afternoon.